standard-for-public-code/standard-for-public-code/introduction.md

 You don't need to change your technology suppliers or procurement process to use public code.
 It can be used by your permanent in-house development team, contractors or outsourced suppliers.
 Vendors to public organisations can include public code in their bids for contracts.

-To use existing public code, you will need to specify in your budget and project design that your new solution use that codebase.
+To use existing public code, you need to specify in your budget and project design that your new solution will use that codebase.
+You don't even need to ask us, but of course, we would like to know!

 To build new public code for contribution to Foundation for Public Code stewardship, you'll need to:
 - meet the Standard for Public Code as you plan and develop your code
 - have your code certified by the Foundation for Public Code

 ## Certification of public code
-The Foundation for Public Code will start certifying codebases after it formally launches in summer 2019.
+The Foundation for Public Code will start certifying codebases after it launches in summer 2019.
 We'll add more information about how to work with us then.
 Watch this space!